 The paper structure is the following.
-A brief description of the BDA method is presented in Sect.
+A brief description of the BDA method and the calibrated threshold obtained by Rosatti et al. (2019) for a study area is presented in Sect.
 2. The study area and data are described in Sect.
 3. The method used to assess the uncertainty propagation in the BDA-based threshold calibration is described in Sect.
-4. The obtained results are presented and discussed in Sect.
-5. Conclusions end the paper.
+4. The results of the application of the method obtained are presented obtained results are presented and discussed in Sect.
+4. In Sect.
+5, discussion and conclusion 5.
+Conclusions end the paper.

-70 2 The BDA-based threshold calibration
+2 The Backward Dynamical Approach BDA-based threshold calibration

-As mentioned in the Introduction, the BDA determines the rainfall event intensity and duration, namely the couple (I, D), associated to with a stony debris flow, by using not only the hyetograph but also information concerning the occurred debris flow.
+The Backward Dynamical Approach is an innovative method proposed by Rosatti et al. (2019) that defines the rainfall volume strictly relevant As mentioned in the Introduction, the BDA determines the rainfall event intensity and duration, namely the couple (I,D), associated to a stony debris flow in a physical-based way.
+As described in Rosatti et al. (2019), the BDA starts by using not only the hyetograph but also information concerning the occurred debris flow.

-Starting The BDA starts from the knowledge of the deposited volume V{dep} occupied by the sediments after a debris-flow eventand thanks.
-Thanks to a simplified global volumetric description of the debris-flow dynamic (Fig.1), the rainfall volume eventand thanks.
-Thanks to a simplified global volumetric description of the debris-flow dynamic (Fig.1), the rainfall volume pertaining to the debris flow V_r^{DF} , defined as the volume of water necessary to convey downstream V{dep} as a mixture, can be express as:
+Starting from the knowledge of the deposited volume V{dep} occupied by the sediments, surveyed after a debris flow event.
+Thanks after a debris-flow event and thanks to a simplified global volumetric description of the phenomenon debris-flow dynamic (Fig.1), the rainfall volume pertaining to the debris flow V_r^{DF} , defined as the volume of water necessary to convey downstream V{dep} as a mixturethe volume of sediments V{dep} , can be express as a function of this latter volume: